 |Thor Motorcoach Four Winds||$59,999||Little Guy Max||$29,000|

-When it comes to which type of RV there are plenty of styles and models to choose from.
-Whether you want a simple teardrop trailer or a 44-foot motorhome you can find one.
+There are plenty of styles and models to choose from regarding which type of RV.
+Whether you want a simple teardrop trailer or a 44-foot motorhome, you can find one.
 What you ultimately end up with will depend on your budget and the cost of the RV.

-It’s apparent that RVs can be purchased at just about any price point.
-It just depends on the features and amenities you want and whether you want to buy used or new.
+RVs can be purchased at just about any price point.
+It depends on your features and amenities and whether you want to buy used or new.

-There are many folks who buy used and then renovate their unit.
-If you are interested in knowing how much on average it cost to renovate an RV, check out this article I wrote on RV renovation costs.
+Many folks buy used and then renovate their unit.
+If you are interested in knowing how much, on average, it costs to renovate an RV, check out this article I wrote on RV renovation costs.